danielsind/delanistudios/README.md

 ## Author
  > Daniel Sindet
  > Date:8th December 2019
+ ## DESCRIPTION
-### This project is a copy of Delani studio and has a form that takes
+### This project is a copy of Delani studio webpage and has a form that takes
 * Name
 * Mail
 * Message